 Look after yourself

-Caring for a family member with dementia can be emotionally and physically draining.
+Caring for a family member can be emotionally and physically draining.
 Remember: you need to care for yourself as much as your family member.
 Here’s a small self-care checklist:

 - Make sure you eat regular, nutritious meals (with plenty of fruit and veg!)

-- Get support from other family members, friends or health or social care professionals.
-Contact social services to ensure you’re getting all the support you can.
+- Contact social services to ensure you’re getting all the support you can.
 It’s important to know you’re not alone in caring for your loved one

 - If you’re struggling emotionally, remember that what you’re feeling is valid.
 Consider talking to a counsellor or your GP about other support networks.
 It’s okay to reach out for help.

 If you would like to learn more, the Alzheimer’s Society website has lots of useful information, as well as resources for carers.